ANZCOR Guidelines

 arrow icon

-Related to the issue of STEMI systems of care is a growing body of observational data suggesting out of hospital cardiac arrest (OHCA) patients should be considered for transport to a specialist cardiac arrest centre as part of wider regional system of care for management of patients with OHCA.
-Such centre would need to have capacity to undertake Primary PCI15.
+The development of clearly defined hospital STEMI networks and non-PCI centre bypass reduces treatment delays and improves times to reperfusion.11, 12 There is a growing body of observational data suggesting out-of-hospital cardiac arrest (OHCA) patients should be considered for transport to a specialist cardiac arrest centre with primary percutaneous coronary intervention (PPCI) capacity as part of wider regional system of care for the management of patients with OHCA.13, 14

 arrow icon